DPDK/dpdk/doc/guides/sample_app_ug/server_node_efd.rst

     }

-After initialization, packets are dequeued from the shared ring (from the distributor) and, like in the distributor process, the IPv4 address from the packets is used as a key to look up in the hash table.
+After initialization, packets are dequeued from the shared ring (from the server) and, like in the server process, the IPv4 address from the packets is used as a key to look up in the hash table.
 If there is a hit, packet is stored in a buffer, to be eventually transmitted in one of the enabled ports.
 If key is not there, packet is dropped, since the